So long Drupal 7 (and now 8), welcome Drupal 9

-What does Drupal end of life mean for websites owners?
+What does Drupal EOL mean for websites owners?

-Let’s start with mentioning that Drupal 8 (and Drupal 9) ships with a migration framework out of the box.
-This means migrating your content from previous versions – as well as other systems – is an easy, (and often) non-technical job.
+Let’s begin by mentioning that Drupal 8 (and Drupal 9) ships with a migration framework out of the box.
+This means migrating your content from previous versions – as well as other systems – is an easy (and often) non-technical job.

-Your code is also covered, as the community has created a dedicated page for “Converting Drupal 7 modules to Drupal 8” which covers all common scenarios and issues.
-Plus we have a few more links and tips to share with you to make a painless D6/D7 to D8 transition.
+Your code is also covered.
+This is because the community has created a dedicated page for “Converting Drupal 7 modules to Drupal 8” which addresses all common scenarios and issues.
+Plus, we have a few more links and tips to share with you to make a painless Drupal 6/ Drupal 7 to Drupal 8 transition.

-After moving to Drupal 8, do I have to do all again for Drupal 9?
+We’ve just moved to Drupal 8, do we have to do it all again for Drupal 9?